panjd123/parabuild-rust/README.md

       --compile-bash-script <COMPILE_BASH_SCRIPT>
           compile bash script

+          Default to `cmake --build build --target all -- -B`

       --compile-bash-script-file <COMPILE_BASH_SCRIPT_FILE>
           compile bash script file, when used together with the `--compile-bash-script` option, ignore this option